qmk/qmk_firmware/docs/feature_oled_driver.md

 // Basically it's oled_render, but with timeout management and oled_task_user calling! void oled_task(void);

-// Called at the start of oled_task, weak function overridable by the user void oled_task_user(void);
+// Function to be implemented by the user, called at the start of the oled_task. void oled_task_user(void);

 // Set the specific 8 lines rows of the screen to scroll.